PKStart/.github/profile/README.md

 ### Technologies used:

 - NestJS / MongoDB backend
-- Angular with Angular Material frontend
+- Angular with Angular Material for web frontend
+- React with Material UI for PWA frontend
 - TypeScript
-- NPM workspaces
 - Docker & Docker Compose
 - CI/CD with GitHub actions
 - Jest & Cypress for testing